sarangchisim/sarangchisim/README.md

-- 👋 Hi, I’m #47
+# hey I’m Sarang Chisim, you can call me Sarang, currenty pursuing B.Sc. in Computer Science & Engineering.
-- 👀 I’m interested in mystery
+## I am glad that your here.
+Welcome to my profile.

-- 🌱 I’m currently learning lalalalala..
+- 👀 interested in mystery
 - 💞️ I’m looking to collaborate on any possible error..
 - 📫 call POLICE..
 - let's have fun...........